olliejday/ug4_project/notes/notes.md

     x Done: seed [117, 12321, 7456, 3426, 573]
 4. Evaluating all on all environments as well as PD x 1.
-Write a plot that does error bars across random seeds
-    2. Run PD for 5 random seeds and report mean and std in 100 episodes x Wrote code for this
+Write a plot that does error bars across random seeds x 2.
+Run PD for 5 random seeds and report mean and std in 100 episodes x Wrote code for this
        * Run in all envs
-    3. Eval all CQL trained models and report mean and std in 100 episodes x Pick best based on training logs
-        Run each in own seed in all envs
+    3. Eval all CQL trained models and report mean and std in 100 episodes x Pick best based on training logs x Run each in own seed in all envs
+        Plot
 5. Call and report / discuss final findings with Li, add to overleaf
 ---